Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Profitability of PAW Without DAA

-The claim is essentially proven by bounding the number of canonical adversarial blocks by the number of blocks mined by the adversary in total using martingale theory.
-As no-DAA is assumed, the adversarial revenue in turn is bounded by the total number of blocks mined by the adversary.

-In power adjusting block withholding attacks, when the adversary encounters a fPoW in the main-cycle and hides it, the sub-cycle starts.
-During the sub-cycle, if the adversary increases its fraction of hashpower working for the pool, i.e., if $p_1<p_2$ and the honest miners outside the pool find a block, with probability $\gamma_c$, not only the fPoW-block becomes part of the the longest chain in the long-run, but also the partial reward of the adversary increases for that particular fPoW.
-On the other hand, the proofs in \cite{Grunspan_witholding_resilience, grunspan2019-profitability-selfish-mining} neither consider blocks whose revenue is shared between honest and adversarial blocks nor a dynamic reward for these particular blocks.
-Note that, without the dynamic power adjustment, the claim still holds for block withholding attacks, however, dynamic power adjustment invalidates the claim for certain parameters since the share of the rewards received by pool miners change during the adversarial withholding at the sub-cycle.
-Next, we provide an example set of parameters, where there is no profit lag for the adversary.
+In PAW, when the adversary encounters a fPoW in the main-cycle and hides it, the sub-cycle starts.
+During the sub-cycle, if the adversary increases its fraction of hashpower working for the pool, i.e., if $p_1<p_2$ and the honest miners outside the pool find a block, w.p. $1-(1-\gamma)(1-\alpha-\beta)$, not only the fPoW-block becomes part of the longest chain in the long-run, but also the partial reward of the adversary increases for that particular fPoW.
+On the other hand, the proofs in \cite{Grunspan_witholding_resilience, grunspan2019-profitability-selfish-mining} do not consider pool mining, where the share of rewards the adversary gets can increase based on the hashpower allocation during the withholding.
+Note that, without the dynamic power adjustment, the claim still holds for BWH on pools and FAW attacks, however, dynamic power adjustment of PAW invalidates the claim for certain parameters since the share of the rewards received by pool miners change during the adversarial withholding at the sub-cycle.

+For the sake of completeness, we also provide an example set of parameters for the original PAW attack under the model of \cite{power_adjusting} with the simplified assumption of $c$ where there is no profit lag for the adversary.

-\begin{example} Let the total fraction of adversarial hashpower be $\alpha=0.2$ and the fraction of hashpower of the honest pool miners be $\beta=0.04$, where the adversary launches PAW attack against the pool with $\gamma_c=0.75$, $p_1=0.04$ and $p_2=0.93$.
-Using \eqref{eq::adv_rho_bwh} and \eqref{eq::withhold_cycle_dur} we get $\rho=0.2032$ and $\delta_{p_1,p_2}=1.0098$, respectively.
-As a result, from \eqref{eq::bwh_init_loss_adv}, the adversarial revenue change at $t_1$ is $\Delta_A(t_1)=1.2\cdot 10^{-3}$.
-In other words, under PAW attack, the revenue of the adversary can increase even in the first epoch before the difficulty is readjusted, which disproves Claim~\ref{claim::grunspan}. \end{example}
+\begin{example} Let the total fraction of adversarial hashpower be $\alpha=0.2$ and the fraction of hashpower of the honest pool miners be $\beta=0.04$, where the adversary launches PAW attack against the pool with $c=0.75$, $p_1=0.04$ and $p_2=0.93$.
+The attack results in $\rho=0.2032$ and $\delta_{p_1,p_2}=1.0098$, hence, from \eqref{eq::bwh_init_loss_adv}, the adversarial revenue change at $t_1$ is $\Delta_A(t_1)=1.2\cdot 10^{-3}$.
+In other words, under the PAW modeling of \cite{power_adjusting}, the revenue of the adversary can increase even in the first epoch before the difficulty is readjusted, which disproves Claim~\ref{claim::grunspan}. \end{example}

+We also verify both Example~\ref{ex::bwh-type_b} and Example~\ref{ex::bwh} using a Monte Carlo simulation under 500 million unit block times without any difficulty adjustment, i.e., we run each simulation 500 million time steps where a block (not necessarily a canonical one) is created at each time step.
+A comparison between the simulated values and the theoretical ones verify each other and show that the adversary can indeed increase its revenue under PAW attacks without any difficulty adjustments.